 So here’s the thing.
 (DISCLAIMER: I’m not 100% sure this is true, but hey, who is?)
 Right now, I might be the only living creature who can break the rules and get away with it.

 I could go out for a run 15 times a day.
-I could eat mindfully in empty restaurants (cooking my food and quickly refilling my cup of water after drinking).
+Eat mindfully in empty restaurants (cooking my food and quickly refilling my cup of water after drinking).
 I could travel around Europe in a private jet (It’s not actually a private jet, but I would be the only passenger anyway, so it would be super cool) and go sightseeing in ghost cities.
-I could buy one banana in every single supermarket in town (for market research purposes, you got me).
+I could even buy one banana in every single supermarket in town (for market research purposes, you got me).

 There’re so many things I could do that I don’t know where to start… Truth is, it might eventually get boring -and potentially quite depressing-.
 I need to start thinking of ways I could clone myself or just anyone really… But someone COVID-19-proof.
 And then we could travel the world, less than two meters apart, holding each other’s hands… And it would feel like a dream.
 These are just my humble ideas.
 What would YOU do if you were immune too? 😉